DDxk/deepSpeech-1/README.md

 Using a Language Model:
 -------------------------
 Language Models can help improve the CER of models by acting as spell checker or even providing the most probable word for a sentence.
-In this branch, we show one possible implementation of using a language model during inference as a spell checker after decoding.
+We show one possible implementation of using a language model during inference as a spell checker after decoding.

 Download the kenlm source code and create a language model (.klm file) based on the the source corpus which you are transcribing for.
 (In this case the Librispeech transcritions) http://victor.chahuneau.fr/notes/2012/07/03/kenlm.html has an excellent tutorial for creating your first language model.